The Flash-X configuration

 Then if the setup options specify inclusion of both implementations, the names of the relevant files and function/subroutine interfaces are modified to have unique names.
 If, on the other hand, only one of the implementations is to be included, the default is Null and all the names remain unmodified.

-, this keyword suggests that the current component be used along with one of the specified component.
+SUGGESTcomponent component …UnlikeREQUIRES, this keyword suggests that the current component be used along with one of the specified component.
 The setup script will print details of the suggestions which have been ignored.
-This is useful in catching inadvertently omitted code components before the run starts, thus avoiding a waste of computing resources.UNOFFICIAL
+This is useful in catching inadvertently omitted code components before the run starts, thus avoiding a waste of computing resources.UNOFFICIALThis keyword suggests that the current component is not fully supported.
+The setup script will abort if a component with this keyword in included.
+It can be overridden as follows:

 –with-unofficial= component